Intercontinental Futsal Cup

 The Intercontinental Futsal Cup is an international futsal club competition.
-Clubs from Europe and South America play against each other.
-Many times the competitions involved teams from other continents and it had a worldwide level.
+Clubs from Asia, Europe, and South America primarily compete against each other, though teams from other continents have also participated over the years.

 The tournament is usually organized by national federations or leagues.
 There are no official FIFA's sources stating that any of the tournament editions were included in the list of official tournaments which organized by the FIFA or with FIFA brand in the name.
 The tournament's status has always been unofficial.